sindresve/reddit-tiktok-generator/README.md

 ## ✅ 4.
 Add Background Videos

-Inside your project, you’ll find a folder named:
+Inside your project, you’ll nned to create a folder named:

 ```
 videos/